pleira/SGP4Extensions/doc/proposal.md

 This project initially was about testing new software techniques to develop solutions for scientific and engineering problems.
 Therefore, provides these characteristics:

 * Scala based to use functional programing paradigm
+* Interpreter pattern in its core
 * Avoidance of mutable state
 * Parameterisation of numeric types in the algorithms
 * unicode variables to help reading the software against ecuations given in the literature
 * better structure to allow the introduction of new algorithms
-* choice of algorithms
+* choice of algorithms presented through Abstract Data Types in contrast to Object Oriented Interfaces

-* fast through specialization/inlining
+The interpreter pattern design provides more flexibility and more capabilities for masive data processing operations.
+There is a separation of the run time part that has state, like reading/writing to files, from a pure functional part, which just is responsible to describe the algorithm applied.

-The improvements can provide more flexibility and more capabilities for masive data processing operations.
-Here is where this project, about orbit propagation, could set new goals which are related with operational problems.
+For processing the TLE object catalog to find out possible collision events, metadata produced during propagation allows the integration of new algorithms for collision detection.
+Abstract Data Types hide the different SGP4 implementations which provide different kinds of metadata.
+It is therefore, easier to integrate other analysis techniques with the generated orbital data from a massive catalog.
+Here is where this project about orbit propagation could set new goals which are related with operational problems.

 ### Goals